I love cats and enjoy giving tips on how to move a long distance with them.

 Find the Right Carrier to Suit the Cats' Needs

 Our pet children consist of one kitten and two senior cats.
-Carriers should be hard sided if possible, sturdy, with a locking door.
-The size we purchased were for a cat or up to 15 pound dog.
+Carriers should be hard-sided if possible, as well as sturdy with a locking door.
+The size we purchased was for a cat, or roughly up to a 15-pound dog.
 Cats should have enough room to turn around, but they are more comfortable in a tighter space.